|Course Number||Course Title||CR|

 Note: a minimum of 16 credits hours must be earned through instruction at NHTI with a minimum of 8 credit hours in courses numbered at the 200-level.

-The degree of Associate in Arts in Liberal Arts with a Concentration in English will be awarded upon successful completion of the program.
+The degree of Associate in Arts in English will be awarded upon successful completion of the program.

 By the end of this program of study, the successful student will have broad understanding of the history, development, and continued place of literature in Western society.
 The student will demonstrate a knowledge of generally recognized periods of literature, literary genres, and literary criticism.
 The AA—English may serve as a stepping stone to a four-year degree in English or related majors.